lucala00/KTC2023_E2E/README.md

 Training was performed with GT simulated data with random polygons of different shapes and postive/negative contrast.

 ## Authors:
-- Tatiana Bubba, University of Bath, UK, tab73@bath.ac.uk
+- Tatiana Bubba, University of Bath, UK, tab73 AT bath.ac.uk
-- Luca Calatroni, CNRS, FR, calatroni@i3s.unice.fr
+- Luca Calatroni, CNRS, FR, calatroni AT i3s.unice.fr
-- Damiana Lazzaro, University of Bologna, IT, damiana.lazzaro@unibo.it
+- Damiana Lazzaro, University of Bologna, IT, damiana.lazzaro AT unibo.it
-- Serena Morigi, University of Bologna, IT, serena.morigi@unibo.it
+- Serena Morigi, University of Bologna, IT, serena.morigi AT unibo.it
-- Luca Ratti, University of Bologna, IT, luca.ratti5@unibo.it
+- Luca Ratti, University of Bologna, IT, luca.ratti5 AT unibo.it
-- Matteo Santacesaria, University of Genoa, IT, matteo.Santacesaria@unige.it
+- Matteo Santacesaria, University of Genoa, IT, matteo.santacesaria AT unige.it
-- Julian Tachella, CNRS, FR, julian.tachella@ens-lyon.fr
+- Julian Tachella, CNRS, FR, julian.tachella AT ens-lyon.fr

 ## Installation instructions and requirements